How To Fix a Drug Scandal: The True Story Behind the Netflix Documentary

-Netflix has recently upped its game when it comes to scandalous crime docuseries.
-While ‘Tiger King‘ has captured everybody’s attention, you might be looking for the next fix of true crime, on the platform.
+Netflix has recently upped its game in scandalous crime docuseries.
+While ‘Tiger King‘ has captured everybody’s attention, you might be looking for the next fix of true crime on the platform.
 In that case, look no further than ‘How To Fix a Drug Scandal’.

-The four-part miniseries happens to shine a light on one of the gravest law enforcement and justice system scandals in recent history.
+The four-part miniseries shines a light on one of the gravest law enforcement and justice system scandals in recent history.
 We see the misconduct of two chemists, Sonja Farak and Annie Dookhan, as well as the trials they faced.
-In the docuseries, we are told that such action ended up sending shockwaves through the criminal justice system, and nearly turned the entire thing on its head.
+In the docuseries, we are told that such action sent shockwaves through the criminal justice system and nearly turned the entire thing on its head.

-Naturally, you might be wondering whether some bits are sensationalized, or if the entire matter is portrayed adequately.
-We have you covered in that regard, as we bring you the unbelievable true story behind ‘How To Fix a Drug Scandal’.
+Naturally, you might wonder whether some bits are sensationalized or if the entire matter is adequately portrayed.
+We have you covered in that regard as we bring you the unbelievable true story behind ‘How to Fix a Drug Scandal.’

 Firstly, this is a true-crime miniseries from Netflix, so it is inherently based in fact.
 Now, you might be wondering whether the magnitude of Dookhan and Farak’s actions warrant a docuseries.
 To put things into perspective, around 44,000 drug convictions had to be dismissed due to their misconduct.